 Best Blender — Compare Vita-Mix with Other Blenders

-My shipper Dan in Michigan writes:
+My Sprouter maker Dan in Michigan writes:

-"I've tried to break my Vitamix 4500 since I knew we'd sell them one day.
+"I've tried to break my Vitamix 4500 since I knew I'd sell them one day.
 I've filled it with relatively dry (cooked) pinto beans to make a bean paste.
 It really puts a strain on it but it just keeps going.

 My daughters and I make smoothies almost every day, sometimes 3 or 4 a day.
 The smoothies are our way of staying off ice cream.
 We make them as thick as we can, almost solid, like ice cream.
 The Vitamix just keeps going.